apk/msg/README.md

 path.
 If messages are logged this deletion is logged and retrievable as well.

-Paths can be provided messages via the websocket interface as well, and set to be automatically deleted when the websocket connection closes.
+Paths can be provided via messages on the websocket interface as well, and set to be automatically deleted when the websocket connection closes.